WWE in Saudi Arabia: History

 WWE announced on November 4, 2019, that it had "expanded" its partnership with the General Entertainment Authority through 2027, under which it would hold two "large-scale events" in Saudi Arabia per-year.
 In addition, Riyadh Season, an entertainment festival that launched in October 2019 also organized by the General Entertainment Authority, would begin hosting the annual Crown Jewel event, as well as WWE Experience, an indoor theme park themed around WWE (named after its former syndicated television program), which launched during the 2023 season and officially opened on February 16, 2024.
 It was the first WWE theme park since the 2011 closure of the former WWE Niagara Falls.

 Since the beginning of the agreement, two PPV and livestreaming events have been held in Saudi Arabia annually.
 One is held in the first half of the year typically in Jeddah and usually within an existing WWE event chronology, while an annual event known as Crown Jewel was held in late October–early November in Riyadh as part of Riyadh Season.
 WWE's first major event in Saudi Arabia was Greatest Royal Rumble—a one-off special version of WWE's annual Royal Rumble—on April 27, 2018.
-Due to the COVID-19 pandemic and WWE's suspension of touring, the Saudi events were suspended after Super ShowDown in February 2020 and returned with Crown Jewel in 2021.
-The 2025 calendar year will only have one event in Saudi Arabia as 2026 will have three events, starting with the 2026 Royal Rumble, which will be held as part of that year's 2025–2026 Riyadh Season and the first of WWE's "Big Five" events to be held in the country.
-In 2027, Saudi Arabia will host WrestleMania 43, the first WrestleMania held outside of North America, as part of that year's 2026-27 Riyadh Season.
+Due to the COVID-19 pandemic in Saudi Arabia and WWE's suspension of touring, the Saudi events were suspended after Super ShowDown in February 2020 and returned with Crown Jewel in 2021.
+The 2025 calendar year featured only one WWE event in Saudi Arabia, while three events were scheduled for 2026.
+The first of these, the Royal Rumble, took place in 2026 as part of the 2025–2026 Riyadh Season, marking the first time one of WWE's "Big Five" events was held in the country.
+Saudi Arabia is also scheduled to host WrestleMania 43 in 2027 as part of the 2026–2027 Riyadh Season, which will be the first WrestleMania held outside of North America.

 Broadcast

-Since January 2025, WWE televised events including Raw and SmackDown are broadcast in Saudi Arabia on Netflix, as part of the global WWE-Netflix deal.
+Since January 2025, WWE televised events including Raw and SmackDown are broadcast in Saudi Arabia on Netflix, as part of the global WWE–Netflix deal.